TanmayDawande/babel-tcp/README.md

 # babel

-A TCP chat protocol built from raw sockets, with RSA and AES-GCM bolted on by hand instead of imported from a TLS library.
+A TCP chat protocol built from python sockets, with RSA used for establishing an AES-GCM session.
+RSA encryption implemented from raw math rather than importing a library.

 ## What this is

 Started as a plain socket chat script and turned into a small cryptography project.
-Instead of wrapping the connection in TLS, the goal was to build the handshake myself: generate real RSA keypairs, do the modular exponentiation by hand, use that to bootstrap a proper AES-256-GCM session, and see where a hand-rolled protocol actually breaks.
+Instead of wrapping the connection in TLS, the goal was to build the handshake myself: generate real RSA keypairs, do the modular exponentiation by hand, use that to bootstrap a proper AES-256-GCM session, and see where the protocol actually breaks.

 It broke a few times.
 That's mostly the point.